 Some tests can provide proof of damage caused by MS, and others can rule out other conditions.

 Your doctor will take a thorough history, asking about:

 A clear picture may emerge from the medical history that will help a doctor assess risk factors that may strengthen the suspicion of MS or rule out other conditions.

-MRI is one of the most valuable tools used in studying MS, and a reliable source of criteria to diagnose MS. MRI uses a strong magnetic field and radio waves to measure the relative water content in the tissues of the CNS.
+Magnetic resonance imaging (MRI) is one of the most valuable tools used in studying MS, and it’s a reliable source of criteria to diagnose MS. MRI uses a strong magnetic field and radio waves to measure the relative water content in the tissues of the CNS.
 Some types of MRI incorporate an intravenous injection of gadolinium.
 MRI scans provide the most detailed view of the CNS available with a noninvasive approach.

 MRI scans can show the location, extent, and number of lesions on the brain, spinal cord, and optic nerves.
 Some types of MRI can differentiate between current inflammation, newer, growing lesions, and older sections of permanent damage.
 MRI can reveal “silent” damage to the CNS that is not causing symptoms.

 Most MS diagnoses are based in part on MRI results over time.
-After a diagnosis of MS is made, most people continue to receive regular scans to track whether or how quickly the disease is progressing.
+After a diagnosis of MS is made, most people continue to receive regular scans to track whether (or how quickly) the disease is progressing.

-During an EP test, wires are placed on the scalp in certain areas.
+During an EP test, wires are placed on certain areas of the scalp.
 The doctor or nurse will then provide stimuli such as light, sound, or physical sensations as the test records brain activity, checking for areas where electrical conduction is slower due to demyelination.
 EP tests are usually painless.